boytchev/Physijs/README.md

 Physijs
 =======

-This fork of Physijs is compatible with newer Three.js, like r150.
+This fork of Physijs is compatible with newer Three.js, like r162 and r150.
 The code is identical to the Chandler Prall's [Physijs](https://github.com/chandlerprall/Physijs), except for: